James Frazier started his role as the Crimson's Director of Strength & Conditioning in February 2009.

 Frazier is a certified member of the Collegiate Strength and Conditioning Coaches Association.

-Frazier, his wife, Caitlin, and daugther, Caroline, reside in Newton, Mass.
+Frazier, his wife, Caitlin, daughter, Caroline, and sons, Eli and Gabriel, reside in Newton, Massachusetts.